Novartis’ Win-Win Approach to Greener Drug Development

 Novartis integrates environmental considerations throughout drug development, with Phase 2 clinical studies offering the optimal intervention point.

 “The sweet spot is typically during Phase 2,” Jürgen explains.
 “Before that, there’s a high probability compounds won’t progress.
 After that, in Phase 3, the manufacturing process is already part of your regulatory submission.
-If you start only then, you miss the launch window.”
+So, starting at that point means potentially missing the launch window.”

 From early research through commercialization, sustainability assessments become more granular at each milestone.
 “With every major milestone, we reassess the product and identify hotspots and optimization opportunities.
-It’s part of our technical development plan—not done on the side or optional, but a core deliverable.”
+It’s a core deliverable of our technical development plan.”

 The approach considers production technology, raw materials, batch size, yield improvements, and packaging design.
-“There’s huge opportunity during development.
-What raw materials you use, how you scale up, how you improve yields—these decisions aren’t locked in yet during R&D.”
+“There’s a substantial opportunity during development.
+What raw materials you use, how you scale up, how you improve yields.”

 Balancing Patient Need with Environmental Impact

-When asked how Novartis balances its sustainability goals with the need to produce life-saving drugs that can carry a heavy carbon footprint, Jürgen says patient needs come first, though every decision depends on context.
+When asked how Novartis balances its sustainability goals with the need to produce life-saving drugs, Jürgen says every decision depends on context, with the patient need at the forefront.

 The Business Case for Sustainability

-- Green chemistry: Solvent and catalyst recovery eliminates raw material sourcing costs and waste disposal fees
+• Green chemistry principles: Solvent and catalyst recovery eliminates raw material sourcing costs and waste disposal fees

 Industry Collaboration